AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 :::info Compatibility

 - Only AdGuard for Windows, Mac, Android are technically capable of using rules with `$app` modifier.
-- On Windows the process name is case-insensitive starting with AdGuard for Windows versions that have CoreLibs v1.12 under the hood.
+- On Windows the process name is case-insensitive starting with AdGuard for Windows with [CoreLibs] v1.12 or later.

 :::